jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ### Inherit the Comments!

-One way is to use `<inheritdoc />`, which usually takes over the doc comments from the `base` type or `base` method.
-This is a shortcut to repeat the comment or not to write comment at all:
+One way is to use `<inheritdoc />`, which takes over the doc comment from the `base` class or method.
+This is a shortcut to avoid repeating the comment:

 ```cs
 /// <inheritdoc />